ral-facilities/datagateway-api/README.md

 The project consists of 5 main packages:

-- `datagateway_api.src.datagateway_api` - code for DataGateway API, for both database and Python ICAT backends
+- `datagateway_api.src.datagateway_api` - code for DataGateway API, for Python ICAT
 - `datagateway_api.src.search_api` - Search API specific code e.g. `NestedWhereFilters` for the OR functionality for WHERE clauses
 - `datagateway_api.src.common` - code that is shared between DataGateway API and the search API
 - `datagateway_api.src.resources` - contains the API resources and their HTTP method definitions (e.g. GET, POST)